-This course is designed to present material to the pharmacy technician on professional ethics and the philosophy, requirements, administration, and enforcement of local, state, and federal laws related to the practice of the profession of pharmacy.
+This course presents professional ethics and the local, state, and federal laws related to the practice of pharmacy.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE PHARMACY TECHNICIAN PROGRAM, TO PROGRESS TO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE, AND TO PARTICIPATE IN PHR 131 CLINICAL ROTATIONS.